Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 A cracked windshield or shattered window can happen to any driver — and knowing whether your insurance covers it (and how much it'll cost you) can make a big difference in how quickly and affordably you get it fixed.
 This guide breaks down everything you need to know about glass coverage under car insurance, from how comprehensive coverage handles windshield damage to whether adding a full glass endorsement is actually worth the extra cost.

-You'll learn the difference between a covered repair and a full replacement, which states offer free windshield replacement by law, why newer ADAS-equipped windshields cost so much more to replace, and how glass claims affect your insurance rates.
+You'll learn the difference between a covered repair and a full replacement, which states offer free windshield replacement by law, why newer ADAS-equipped windshields now cost significantly more to replace, and how glass claims can affect your insurance rates.
 Whether you're dealing with a fresh rock chip or planning ahead, this guide will help you make the smartest financial decision.

 Key Pinch Points